markziemann/enrichment_recipe/README.md

 If you want to retrieve some data from a container, it is possible with the `docker cp` command.

-But first, you need to identify the last container, which contains the data of interest.
+But first, you need to identify the last used container, which contains the data of interest.

 ```
 docker ps -alq